ousdiallo/moving-in-senegal/README.md

+Dataset from:
+  * Ousmane,
+  * Mansour,
-Dataset from Ousmane, Mansour and Cheikh Atab Coly
+  * Cheikh Atab Coly

+# To run the app:  python app.py and go to your web brower at : http://127.0.0.1:5000/